 #: A total count of related incidents.

-- Impact Summary: A total list of impacted Responders, impacted Business Services and impacted Technical Services.
+- Impact Summary: A list of impacted responders, impacted business services and impacted technical services.

 - List of Related Incidents on a Timeline: Related Incidents on the timeline include the following:

-- Incident Details: You may click on the Incident Title, # of Alerts, Assigned To User or Service to view more details.
+- Incident Details: You may click on an incident’s title, number of alerts, Assigned To user or Service to view more details.

 - Dependency Pane: If incidents are related due to a Technical or Business Service dependency relationship, that dependency will be shown here.
 If there is no service dependency relationship for that incident, you can click Add One to define your service dependencies.
-Related Incidents with no dependencies are those that were sorted via Machine Learning.
+Related Incidents with no dependencies are those that were correlated via machine learning.
 Read our section on types of Related Incidents to learn more.

 - Information Icon: View why the incident was suggested as related by clicking on the icon in the top right corner of the Related Incidents card.

 - Thumbs Up/Thumbs Down: Indicate whether you agree that an incident is or isn’t related to the one you are investigating, and give our machine learning model feedback.
 Feedback is real-time, completely processed online, and is applied to suggest future Related Incidents.
 You can click the numbers below the thumbs up/down to view who voted for each option.
 Note: the thumbs up/thumbs down component is only visible on incidents generated by the machine learning algorithm, and it takes about 5–10 human inputs to train our algorithm on a new behavior.

 - On the Open Incidents screen, select an incident to navigate to its details page.

 - If there are related incidents, you will find a section Intelligent Triage at the bottom of the screen.
 Tap X Related Incidents to see a list of them.